Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-05-09-spelling-and-grammer-check.markdown

 author: Joseph Dale
 ---

-As the deadline hand in date for the project journal draws closer, i have gone through the whole journal looking for spelling and grammatical errors to ensure that the journal is better and more professional.
+As the deadline hand in date for the project journal draws closer, I have gone through the whole journal looking for spelling and grammatical errors to ensure that the journal is better and more professional.